-Having the Github Actinos Done, we need to configure the Cypress integration to out github repository.
+Having the Github Actions Done, we need to configure the Cypress integration to our GitHub repository.
 We’ll do that by following some steps through the Cypress Dashboard UI.

-Note: The Cypress Integration by itself doest not trigger the tests when the pull request is opened, it only allows Cypress dashboard to output test results in some github repository.
-If you read the official cypress github integration documentation it might seem the the it alone will do the job, but we need a CI server to trigger the integration when a push is done into a specific branch or a new pull request is opened.
+Note: The Cypress Integration by itself does not trigger the tests when the pull request is opened, it only allows Cypress dashboard to output test results in some Github repository.
+If you read the official cypress GitHub integration documentation it might seem that it alone will do the job, but we need a CI server to trigger the integration when a push is done into a specific branch or a new pull request is opened.

 Configure Github Actions